C Code Generation

 free(value);

-// Create JSON
+// Create a flat string-valued JSON object

 const char* pairs[] = {"name", "John", "age", "30"};